 Mean score of companies in the Rubber and Plastic Products industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 Royer Corporation, headquartered in the US, currently does not have publicly available carbon emissions data or specific reduction targets.
 Without concrete figures or commitments, it is challenging to assess their climate impact or initiatives.
-However, the company may still be engaged in industry-standard practices for sustainability and emissions reduction, which are increasingly important in today's climate-conscious market.
-As the landscape evolves, it will be essential for Royer Corporation to establish clear climate commitments and measurable targets to align with global efforts in combating climate change.
+However, the company may still be engaged in broader industry efforts to address climate change, aligning with global trends towards sustainability and emissions reduction.
+As the landscape of corporate climate commitments evolves, it will be important for Royer Corporation to establish measurable targets and transparent reporting to enhance their environmental accountability.

 Companies disclose and commit to reducing emissions to show they are serious about reducing emissions impact over time.
 They can also help a company track its progress over time.